Museum Website

 McHugh, Kelly, Supervisory Conservator.
 M.A.
 Art History/Certificate in Conservation (2000), New York University, Institute of Fine Arts; B.A. in Art History/Peace and Global Policy Studies (1990), New York University.
 Areas of interest: collaborative work with North, Central, South American Native communities, contemporary art, materials and technology of ethnographic objects.
 Contact: McHughK@si.edu

 Heald, Susan, Senior Textile Conservator.
 B.A.
-(1985) George Washington University; M.S.
-(1990) Winterthur Museum/University of Delaware Art Conservation Program; Postgraduate Fellow (1991) Smithsonian Institution Conservation Analytical Laboratory and Cooper-Hewitt Museum.
-Research specialties: Conservation of ethnographic textiles and clothing, fiber identification, structural analysis of textiles, methods of fabrication, methods for storing and exhibiting textiles and clothing.
+Chemistry/Anthropology (1985) George Washington University; M.S.
+Art Conservation (1990) Winterthur Museum/University of Delaware Art Conservation Program; Postgraduate Fellow (1991) Smithsonian Institution Conservation Analytical Laboratory and Cooper-Hewitt Museum.
+Research specialties: Collaborative work with indigenous communities, preservation of contemporary, historic, and ancestral textiles and clothing, including methods for housing and display.
 Contact: HealdS@si.edu

 Kaplan, Emily, Objects Conservator.
 B.A.
 (1984) University of Massachusetts; M.A.
 (1993) Queens University, Kingston, Canada.
 Research specialties: Materials and technology of archaeological and ethnographic objects of the Americas, particularly Andean region.
 Contact: KaplanE@si.edu